playermissile/dli_tutorial/index.rst

    * Obligatory link to the `NTSC article on Wikipedia <https://en.wikipedia.org/wiki/NTSC>`_
    * `Composite artifact colors <https://en.wikipedia.org/wiki/Composite_artifact_colors>`_ article on Wikipedia

-How The CPU Frequency Was Chosen and Why Is There Even More Hand Waving Going On, Oh Author Person?
+How The CPU Frequency Was Chosen and Why Is There Even More Hand Waving, Oh Author Person?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For NTSC machines, each frame draws 262 scan lines with 228 color clocks per